 The project consisted of 175 (A1 sized) RC drawings which were completed within 5 months.

-This landmark project will create an iconic transport museum on the banks of the river Clyde, at the heart of Glasgow harbour development.
+This landmark project has created an iconic transport museum on the banks of the river Clyde, at the heart of Glasgow harbour development.
 It opened in spring 2011.

 Kashec worked in association with the main consultant to provide detailed structural design and detailing services for this project along with scheme design drawings.